 A few have argued that feeding scratch grains short changes birds on many nutritive requirements.
 Although there is some truth to this fact, I feed very little scratch grain which keeps my birds on the hunt.
 Nutritionally balanced layer pellets are always available as their main winter food source.

-If live bugs aren’t your cup of tea, utilize dry bugs as fun treat.
+If live bugs aren’t your cup of tea, utilize dry bugs as a fun treat.
 Mealworms, crickets, grasshoppers or ants, the chickens will love them and you!
-I order my mealworms online in order to get the best deal – FOUND HERE.
+I order my mealworms online in order to get the best deal.

 With snow covering the ground, a brilliant way to add a few greens into your flock’s diet is by providing dry alfalfa.
 I’d suggest adding it to a hanging feeder or tying it up so your birds can pluck and pull with ease.
 If you keep it just within reach, they will have to stretch to get at this tasty treat.

-Stringing other fare such as cabbage, corn on the cob, cucumbers or zucchini can prove to be equally as fun but low on protein.
+Stringing other foods, such as cabbage, corn on the cob, cucumbers or zucchini, can prove to be equally as fun but low on protein.
 To balance out the nutritional value, while providing body-warming carbohydrates, consider making a homemade seed block.

 Egg whites add a level of protein I always have on hand.
-Not only is egg white easy on the pocketbook, it boosts the nutrition levels up another notch.
+Not only is egg white easy on the pocketbook, but it also boosts the nutrition levels up another notch.

 25 ACRE BASIC SEED BLOCK RECIPE

 My basic recipe consists of approximately 5-6 cups dry ingredients,12 egg whites and a dash of molasses.
 In the photo, I used a blend of wheat, whole field corn, dehydrated sweet corn, flax meal, rolled oats, cat food, dried oregano, cayenne pepper, dehydrated apple pieces (no seeds) and dry eggshells.